 As we approach huge steps for 2020, we seem to be at an interesting and unusual crossroads for the desktop processor world.
 More than four years ago it was launched Core i7 6700K processor, A flag ship in the production process of 14 nm.
-It's a reasonable type of performance beyondcore i7 4790K which was available given that Intel was the only processor maker that many relied on in the desktop processor world.
+It's a reasonable type of performance beyondCore i7 4790K which was available given that Intel was the only processor maker that many relied on in the desktop processor world.

 Those of you who are following the processor market know that this was not the case.
 We are a few weeks before the calendar shows 2020 and right now 10 nm in the world of desktop processors looks far.
 Hoping to launch this year, for next spring's spring, for other recent ones that are questioning the ability of Intel to provide Processors Such in general in the near future.

-Year 2020: "Well, stay with 14 nm.
+2020: "Well, left with 14 nm.
 What now?"

 We left our crystal ball out of the news, but surely Intel needs to make some important moves during 2020 year while it is still preparing its nanometer 7 plants around the world to launch a whole new generation in the future led by Jim Keller, one of the minds behind Zen Of AMD Which assured us that the future would be interesting.

 The first move is the addition of features and speed weighting and data to the desktop processors.
 Already these days we are seeing first signs of strengthening the series with Rise of Core i3 10100 results For example, for Sysoft Sandra software.
-Series core i3 will get HyperThreading and a little more frequency to become significantly competitive with a starting performance line very similar to the same core i7 6700K.
+Series Core i3 will get HyperThreading and a little more frequency to become significantly competitive with a starting performance line very similar to the same Core i7 6700K.

-There is a high likelihood that processors will appear core i5 are also getting their first HyperThreading for a long time to their six cores, and processors core i7 from the core octagon also without exception (such as core i7 9700K without the feature).
+There is a high likelihood that processors will appear Core i5 are also getting their first HyperThreading for a long time to their six cores, and processors Core i7 from the core octagon also without exception (such as Core i7 9700K without the feature).

-Fortunately for IntelAt this point, its 14 nanometer processors are still considered the most powerful and capable of doing the fastest, most notably gaming.
-She has a product that still works great and all it has to do to keep "running" is good technical data at a fair price.
+Fortunately for Intel, At this point its 14 nm processors are still considered to be powerful and capable of performing many operations in the fastest way, especially gaming.
+She has a product that still works great and all she needs to do for it to keep "running" will be good technical data at a fair price.